New Edinburg, Arkansas: In popular culture

 In the fall of 2011, part of the feature film Come Morning was filmed in New Edinburg.
 According to IMDb, Come Morning is the only production to have ever filmed there.

 Education

-It is within the Cleveland County School District.
+The area is within the Cleveland County School District.

-On July 1, 1985 the New Edinburg School District consolidated into the Kingsland School District.
-On July 1, 2004 the school district consolidated with the Rison School District to form the Cleveland County School District.
+On July 1, 1985, the New Edinburg School District consolidated into the Kingsland School District.
+On July 1, 2004, the school district consolidated with the Rison School District to form the Cleveland County School District.